 Peer-to-peer or P2P systems create environments where members have a common functionality.
-P2P systems are often used for discovery in addition to some userspecific service, such as voice and video with Skype or data sharing with BitTorrent.
-Many forms of P2P have autonomic features such as self-healing and selfoptimization with the ability to support decentralized environments.
+P2P systems are often used for discovery in addition to some user-specific service, such as voice and video with Skype or data sharing with BitTorrent.
+Many forms of P2P have autonomic features such as self-healing and self-optimization with the ability to support decentralized environments.
 As we will show, this makes their application in our system very attractive.

-For the "Grid Appliance," we make use of Brunet [7], a type of structured overlay.
-Structured overlays tend to be used to construct distributed hash tables (DHT) and in comparison to unstructured overlays provide faster guaranteed search times ($O(\log N)$ compared to O(N), where N is the size of the network).
-The two most successful structured overlays are Kademlia [24], commonly used for decentralized BitTorrent, and Dynamo [8], to support Amazon's web site and services, while another two, Chord [31] and Pastry [28], dominate academic proceedings.
+For the "Grid Applianc," we have chosen to use Brunet [7], a type of structured overlay.
+Structured overlays tend to be used to construct distributed hash tables (DHT) and in comparison to unstructured overlays provide faster guaranteed search times $(O(\log N) \text{ compared to } O(N), \text{ where N is the})$ size of the network).
+The two most successful structured overlays are Kademlia [8], commonly used for decentralized BitTorrent, and Dynamo [9], to support Amazon's web site and services.

-Brunet's support for NAT traversal and seamless bootstrapping [40] distinguishes it from other structured overlays.
-In WOWs [14], Brunet facilitated dynamic IP links amongst peers in the grid.
-Since then, it has been extended to support DHT with atomic operations for decentralized DHCP (Dynamic Host Configuration Protocol) [16], efficient relays when direct NAT traversal fails [38], resilient overlay structure and routing [15], and cryptographically secure messaging [38].
+Brunet support for NAT traversal makes it unique from other structured overlays.
+Originally in the WOWs [6], Brunet facilitated the dynamic connections amongst peers in the grid.
+Since then, it has been extended to support DHT with atomic operations [10], efficient relays when direct NAT traversal fails [11], resilient overlay structure and routing [12], and cryptographically secure messaging [11].